Masa331/shoptet/README.md

 # Shoptet

-This is Ruby API wrapper for [Shoptet API](https://developers.shoptet.com/) which provides access to e-shop data for addon developers.
+This is Ruby API wrapper for [Shoptet API](https://shoptet.docs.apiary.io) which provides access to e-shop data for addon developers.

-This is currently under development and hasn't been released to Rubygems yet.

 # How to install